A1rPun/transForm.js/README.md

 - parentElement - Can be a `HTMLElement` or a querySelector string
 - data - The object that needs to be deserialized
 - options - An object containing the deserialize options
-- nodeCallback - Function that will be executed for every input (params: `input`, `value`) return a truthy value to skip deserializing that input, return nothing to apply the default deserialization.
+- nodeCallback - Function that will be executed for every input (params: `input`, `value`) return a truthy value (Ex: `return true`) to skip deserializing that input, return nothing to apply the default deserialization.

 ### Example